Paper Submission

 It is not mandatory to outperform the baseline in order to submit a paper.
 Any insights into the given task(s) may prove fruitful to the community.

-In case you encounter any issues, please do not hesitate to contact us.
+If you encounter any issues, please do not hesitate to contact us.

 Paper Format: